-What are the differences between the Willie Bird turkeys we sell — free-range, organic and brined?
+What are the differences between the Willie Bird turkeys we sell, like free-range, organic and brined?

 Free-range turkeys are standard birds, free to roam the hills of Sonoma, and fed an all-natural diet.
 Organic turkeys are also free-range, fed an organic diet, and brined turkeys are free-range birds brined with garlic and herbs.
 I love the brined birds because they are less work (also, sometimes it’s hard to find a vessel that’s large enough to brine a big turkey in overnight).